MarkJohnstoneGitHub/Refactor-COM-object-to-VBA-COM-wrapper-class/README.md

    Compare = this.DotNetLibDateTime.Compare(t1.ComObject, t2.ComObject)
 End Function
 ```
+  - For parameters and return types for references require qualified name.  eg DotNetLib.TimeSpan
   - Parameters for object being wrapped displayed as interface of the object.
 Eg. ITimeSpan
      - Issue addressed, require to preferrable use qualified name
   - Return type not converted from interface to object